Q.E.D. (manga): Supporting characters

-Loki, an old friend of Sou from MIT, matches his intelligence but contrasts with a crude, playful demeanor.
+An old friend of Sou from MIT, who matches his intelligence but contrasts with a crude, playful demeanor.
 True to his namesake—the Norse god of mischief—he enjoys riddles and pranks.
 His first reappearance sparks a confrontation with school staff until Sou intervenes.
 While he and Sou share a brotherly rapport, Loki's emotional nature often balances Sou's detached logic during cases.
 Kana generally gets along with him but objects to his smoking habit.
 When Sou vanishes during the Annie Craner murders, Loki is among those Kana contacts for assistance.
 Despite his irreverent humor, he proves a reliable ally to both Sou and Kana.